London Heathrow Airport

 No matter which airline you’re flying with, or which terminal you’re departing from or arriving at, there’s an airport lounge available for you to book into.

-Every terminal has a Plaza Premium Lounge, within which you can relax and unwind or quietly catch up on some work.
-On offer for guests is a generous selection of complimentary, freshly-made food, a fully tendered bar, complimentary Wi-Fi, luxurious shower rooms, as well as private relaxation rooms (Terminal 2 Arrivals and Departures, and Terminal 4 Departures only), and the Wellness Spa (Terminal 2 Arrivals and Departures only).
+Terminals 2, 4 and 5 each have a Plaza Premium Lounge, within which you can relax and unwind or quietly catch up on some work.
+On offer for guests is a generous selection of complimentary dining options, a fully tendered bar, complimentary Wi-Fi, luxurious shower rooms and charging stations.

 Airline Lounges

-There is a staggering number of airline lounges at Heathrow Airport, with the largest being the British Airways lounges, Virgin Atlantic Clubhouse lounge, American Airlines (Admirals Lounge and Flagship Lounge) lounges and United lounges (United Club Lounge and United Global First Lounge).
-Below is an introduction to just a few of the lounges at Heathrow Airport.
+There is a staggering number of airline lounges at Heathrow Airport - from British Airways, Qantas, Virgin Atlantic and American Airlines to Cathay Pacific, Qatar Airways and more.
+Below is an introduction to just a few of the dedicated airline lounges at Heathrow Airport.

 British Airways Lounges

 The first dedicated Qantas lounge at Heathrow Airport opened in December 2017 at Terminal 3.
-The two-level space has a capacity for 230 passengers and features highlights such as two bars, spacious shower suites, dining area (buffet and à la carte Rockpool menu), business section and a children’s zone.
+The two-level space has a capacity for 230 passengers and features highlights such as two bars, spacious shower suites, dining area (buffet and à la carte Neil Perry-inspired menu), business section and a children’s zone.

-Something to look forward to is the tended bar on the lounge’s upper level, showcasing some of Australia’s finest gins such as boutique Victorian gin Four Pillars, while serving up one of the UK’s favourite drinks: the gin and tonic.
+Something to look forward to is the tended bar on the lounge’s upper level, showcasing some of the world's rarest gins, while serving up one of the UK’s favourite drinks: the gin and tonic.

-Qantas London Lounge travel tip: Even if you’re departing the UK, make sure you keep your socket adaptor in your carry-on luggage because all powerpoints within the Qantas London Lounge at Heathrow use a standard UK socket.
+Travel tip: Even if you’re departing the UK, make sure you keep your socket adaptor in your carry-on luggage because all power points within the Qantas London International Lounge at Heathrow use a standard UK socket.

 What hotels are near London Heathrow Airport?

-Whether you’re flying into Heathrow late, have a very early departure or just want to take a break before the next leg of your journey, you’ll find several conveniently located hotels close to Heathrow.
-There are loads of benefits to decamping at an airport hotel for a night or two, including avoiding expensive cab fares, bypassing traffic hold-ups and dodging inner-city hotel tariffs.
+Whether you’re flying into Heathrow late, have a very early departure or just want to take a break before the next leg of your journey, you’ll find several conveniently located hotels close to Heathrow Airport.
+There are loads of benefits to booking an airport hotel for a night or two, including avoiding expensive cab fares, bypassing traffic hold-ups and dodging inner-city hotel tariffs.

-There are a staggering number of Heathrow Airport hotels to choose from, including the 5-star Sofitel London Heathrow for a spot of post-flight luxury or the Crowne Plaza with its expansive, family-sized rooms.
-The Sheraton, Radisson, Best Western, Mercure, Ibis and Novotel hotel chains are all represented, ensuring there is a room for every budget.
+There are a staggering number of Heathrow Airport hotels to choose from, including the Sofitel London Heathrow (a short walk from Terminal 5) or the Crowne Plaza (directly accessible from Terminal 4).
+The Sheraton, Radisson, Best Western, ibis and Novotel hotel chains are all represented, ensuring there is a room for every budget.